Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 Starter Set vs Combat Patrol: Which Is Better for New Players?

-- Choose Starter or Ultimate if you want two forces, want to teach a friend, or want the most guided “learn then play” experience.
+- Choose the Armageddon, Starter Set, or Combat Patrol Starter Set if you want two different armies, are trying to teach a friend, or want the most guided “learn then play” experience.

 - Choose Combat Patrol if you already know your faction and only want one army right now.